Singareni Collieries Company: History

-In 1871 William King of the Geological Survey of India discovered coal near Yellandu in Khammam district.
-The Hyderabad (Deccan) Company Limited incorporated in England acquired mining rights in 1886 to exploit coal found in Yellandu area.
-The State of Hyderabad purchased the majority of the company's shares in 1945.
+In 1871, William King, a geologist of the Geological Survey of India, discovered coal near the town of Yellandu in Hyderabad State while conducting a geological survey.
+The Hyderabad (Deccan) Company Limited, incorporated in England, acquired the area's coal mining rights in 1886.
+The company, renamed Singareni Collieries Company in 1920, was later purchased by Hyderabad State in 1945.
+Following Indian independence, a majority of the shares were owned by the Andhra Pradesh state government.